cs24btech11038/project1/README.md

 ## How to Compile and Run

-You can use the provided `build.py` script for easier compilation and execution.
+You can use the provided `script.py` script for easier compilation and execution.

 ### Prerequisites

 - Java (JDK 17+ recommended)
-- Python 3 (for build script)
+- Python 3 (for script)

-### Steps

 ```bash
 # Clone the repository